RemyDinh/DA-Jobmarket/README.md

 ## Approach

 ### Collection
 - The data was scraped of indeed on 09-08-2024 using the search term "data analyst" and with geographical filter the Netherlands.
 The Apify Indeed scraper was used for this.
-The raw dataset can be found under [dataset_indeed_anon.csv](dataset_indeed_anon.csv), url and description data was excluded to protect any personal data available in the job listings.
+The raw dataset can be found under [dataset_indeed_anon.csv](dataset_indeed_anon.csv), url and description data was excluded to protect any personal data present in the job listings.

 ### Techstack
 - Apify (Indeed scraper) --> Data collection